mekorhabracha/mekorhabracha.github.io/_posts/Announcements/2016-09-08-new-members.md

 media: Announcement
 ---

-Welcome to new members Emily Levine, Sammy Blivaiss, Daniel Raiken, Josh Dredze, Talia Berday-Sacks, Benny Sternberg, Lisa & Gennady Vayl, and Brian Fromm & Sarah Epstein, Thank you for joining the Mekor Habracha community!
+Welcome to new members Emily Levine, Sammy Blivaiss, Daniel Raiken, Josh Dredze, Talia Berday-Sacks, Benny Sternberg, Lisa and Gennady Vayl, Brian Fromm and Sarah Epstein, and Ayelet Seed.
+Thank you for joining the Mekor Habracha community!